Chinese people in Myanmar: Commerce and industry

-The Han Chinese who dominate Burma's jade industry have been the chief driving force behind Burma's gem mining industry and jade exports.
-Private gem mining is a huge industry in Burma with many of the concessionaires being controlled by Burmese entrepreneurs of Chinese ancestry.
-At present, Burma's booming gem industry involves Chinese hands at every level, from the financiers, concession operators, all the way to the retail merchants that own the many newly opened gem markets and stores.
-In 2003, one Chinese-owned jeweller reportedly controlled 100 gem mines producing over 2,000 kilograms of raw rubies annually.
-These coveted pieces of expensive jewellery typically cater to customers mainly hailing from Hong Kong and Taiwan.
+The Chinese have been the chief driving force behind Burma's gem mining industry and jade exports.
+Burma's booming gem industry is operated by Chinese hands at every level, from the financiers and concession operators to retail merchants of newly opened gem markets.
+One Chinese-owned jewelry company reportedly controls 100 gem mines and produces over 2,000 kilograms of raw rubies annually.